Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Conclusions

 We explore several MAP-based UQ techniques that rely on the approximate HPD region.
 We carry out hypothesis tests of image structure to asses if some structures observed in the reconstructions are physical.
 We then computed local credible intervals (LCIs c.f.
 Bayesian error bars) to measure the pixel-wise uncertainty.
 These two approaches were proposed by \citet{cai2018_2}, and in this work, we validated them with MCMC posterior sampling results.
 Even if LCIs represent an already scalable alternative to sampling-based methods to provide pixel-wise UQ, they remain expensive for SKA-size data.
 Therefore, we proposed a novel pixel-wise UQ technique to approximate pixel errors at different scales that is three orders of magnitude faster than the LCIs.
 The new approach is based on thresholding the coefficients of a wavelet representation of the reconstruction until the HPD region saturates and is six orders of magnitude faster than sampling-based techniques.

-\textsc{QuantifAI} represents a highly scalable and performant approach to address UQ in RI imaging.
+\textsc{QuantifAI} proposed an approach with the potential to be highly scalable and performant to address UQ in RI imaging.
 In this work, we have compared \textsc{QuantifAI} to a wavelet-based model using numerical experiments and a variety of metrics.
 However, as both models rely on the Bayesian framework, we could make a Bayesian model comparison, a principled approach to model selection and determine which model the data favours.
 Recent developments in \citet{mcewen2023} extend the model comparison to the learnt setting, with data-driven priors.
-The focus of ongoing work is to implement the proposed methodology in existing RI imaging frameworks \textsc{purify}\footnote{\href{https://github.com/astro-informatics/purify}{https://github.com/astro-informatics/purify}} \citep{carrillo2014,pratley2018,pratley2019} and \textsc{sopt}\footnote{\href{https://github.com/astro-informatics/sopt}{https://github.com/astro-informatics/sopt}} \citep{carrillo2012,onose2016} to exploit massively parallelised computing environment \citep{pratley2019_2,pratley2019_3}.
+The focus of ongoing work is to implement the proposed methodology in existing RI imaging frameworks \textsc{purify}\footnote{\href{https://github.com/astro-informatics/purify}{https://github.com/astro-informatics/purify}} \citep{carrillo2014,pratley2018,pratley2019} and \textsc{sopt}\footnote{\href{https://github.com/astro-informatics/sopt}{https://github.com/astro-informatics/sopt}} \citep{carrillo2012,onose2016} to exploit massively parallelised computing environment \citep{pratley2019_2,pratley2019_3} and to realise the potential of scalability.
 In the near future, we plan to benchmark the speed and scalability of \textsc{QuantifAI} in a highly realistic setting.

 A new perspective is to relax the convexity constraint of the prior by exploiting the fact that the posterior potential needs to be convex (rather than the prior) and that the RI imaging likelihood is already strongly convex.
 The relaxation of the CRR regulariser has been studied in a very recent work \citep{goujon2023_b}, where a weakly-convex-ridge-regulariser neural network (WCRR-NN) has been proposed.
 If the WCRR-NN is adopted, it could further enhance the expressiveness of the regulariser and the reconstruction performance of \textsc{QuantifAI} in the RI imaging problem.